AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-21-Bowyer-Watson-Algorithm-for-Delaunay-Triangulation.md

 </div>
 <p></p>

-In the second iteration we will add the next point to the triangular mesh, and depending on it's position and the shape of the three triangles that we've created, it might fall into one or more circumcircles.
-If it does we need to mark those triangles as invalid, and we now need to find the polygonal hole again.
+In the second iteration we will add the next point to the triangular mesh, and depending on it's position and the shape of the three triangles that we've created, it might fall into one, two or more circumcircles.
+If it does we need to mark those triangles as invalid, and we now need to find the polygonal hole, where we essentially deleted several triangles.
 The pseudocode snippet describes the polygonal hole as 'all edges in the set of bad triangles that is not shared between two bad triangles' which essentially means all the edges at the boundaries of that polygonal hole.
 Depending on how the code is implemented this can be more or less difficult.
 And again we form new triangles by connecting these unshared edges with the current point and adding these triangles to the triangulation.

 <div class="row gtr-50 gtr-uniform">
 	<div class="col-6">